-Judge Jay C. Gandhi is a United States Magistrate Judge for the Central District of California.
+Judge Jay C. Gandhi was appointed as a United States Magistrate Judge on April 14, 2010, making history as the first South Asian American federal judge in California.

-Judge Gandhi is also an alumnae of the Trial Attorney Partnership with the Orange County District Attorney’s office where he worked on a full-time basis as a volunteer Deputy District Attorney.
+Judge Gandhi is an alumnus of the Trial Attorney Partnership (TAP) Program with the Orange County District Attorney’s office, where he worked as a volunteer deputy district attorney.

 Prior to joining Paul Hastings, Judge Gandhi was a law clerk to United States District Judge Kenneth M. Hoyt of the Southern District of Texas, Houston Division.

 Judge Gandhi graduated Order of the Coif from the University of Southern California Law School.